DisenchantmentDev/MagicGame/README.md

 ```

 - Run the setup.sh script
-    - If you are on windows, call the next command through git shell
+    - If you are on Windows, call the next command through git shell

 ```bash
 bash setup.sh